mu-ni/memo/bq/14principles.md

 4. Are Right, A Lot（领导者有更强的判断力和直觉，接受不同的观点）
 Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.
-- tell me about a time when you are wrong
+- tell me about a time when you are wrong biggesr lesson I have learned, UT
-  Actually, I didn't make serious mistake in my work, But I have learned some lessons S - just want to fix the specific bug asap, old bugs appear again and again
+  S - just want to fix the specific bug asap, old bugs appear again and again
       hard to fix a bug without leading out new bugs
   T - avoid already fixed bugs happening again
-  A - UT, every function should have its own ut before merge to the main branch R - With complete UT, fix a bug, don't afraid at all.
-UT give us enough confidence
+  A - UT, every function should have its own ut before release R - With complete UT, fix a bug, confidence
-      biggest lesson I've learned during my previous work Although deadline is urgent, still provide completable UT before releasing, avoid future mistakes
+      biggest lesson I've learned during my previous experience Although deadline is urgent, still provide completable UT before releasing, avoid future mistakes

 - tell me about a time when you had to work with incomplete data or information